mayank0405/implications_of_covid_19/ANALYSIS.md

 ❗ **Insight -**  <font size = "3">The above table shows us the tables present in the dataset _sql_project_.
 There are three tables in the database:- _country_wise_latest_ , _day_wise_ and _full_grouped_.

-#### How many columns and their datatypes are present in the tables?
+#### :bangbang: How many columns and their datatypes are present in the tables?
 ````sql
 select  table_name, column_name, ordinal_position, data_type
 from  `sql-projects-403804.sql_project.INFORMATION_SCHEMA.COLUMNS`